Coronavirus (COVID-19)

 Mandatory training includes areas such as induction, Basic Life Support, seizure control, conflict resolution, medicines management, safeguarding levels 1-6, equality and diversity, pump training, gastrostomy training, manual handling, basic food hygiene, infection control, and Information Governance.
 All staff attend the required annual fire safety updates, and fire drills will occur at intervals throughout the year with the details recorded.

-The home manager and deputy manager hold Diploma 5 or equivalent.
-Team leaders and shift supervisors are required to hold, or be working towards, NVQ level 4 or level 5 diplomas in relevant subject areas.
-Care and support assistants will be required to hold or be working towards a Diploma level 3.
-The cooks and administration staff have training required for their role.
+The Home manager and Deputy manager hold Diploma 5 or equivalent.
+Team leaders supervisors are required to hold, or be working towards, NVQ level 3 but this can also be a level 4 or 5.
+Residential Support workers are required to hold or be working towards a Diploma level 3.

 The home complies with Devon County Council Human Resources policies and procedures.
 Devon County Council have staff side reps (union reps) who are widely available to staff at any time for advice and support.
 Devon County Council also provide occupation health support for all staff and this is a confidential process where required.

-For further information, please contact Louise Davey (Registered Manager) by emailing Louise.Davey@devon.gov.uk.
+For further information please contact Louise Davey (Registered Manager) louise.davey@devon.gov.uk